satonotdead/netlify-translate-template/README.md

 You can create a free DeepL account that provides 500,000 characters of translation per month.
 Because Netlify also has a generous free tier, this is potentially a free solution to translation for smaller/less prolific Ghost sites.

 To use this function, fork this repo, make a Netlify account, and deploy it to Netlify.
-(A PR that provides detailed directions for this step or sets up a Deploy to Netlify button would be welcome.)

-Use the example.env file to get environment variables set up in Netlify.
-(IMPORTANT: Never commit this file with your secrets.
-It's best to rename it to .env and make sure it is included in your .gitignore.)
+Or just click the "Deploy to Netlify" button, above.

+Set up your environment variables.

 Here's how to get the values you need:

 * Get your DeepL API key by signing up here: https://www.deepl.com/en/pro-api (Note that the API plans and other plans are not the same.
 You need an API plan.)
 Copy it into the.env file.

 * Get your Ghost API key and url by going to /ghost > settings (gear icon) > integrations, clicking "custom", and adding a new integration.
 Copy these into the .env file.

 * While you're on the integration page, click "Add webhook".
 Create a new webhook, named anything you like.
 The trigger is "Post published".
 The url is {whatever your Netlify site's url is, starting with https}/.netlify/functions/translator .
-Choose your own webhook secreit.
+Choose your own webhook secret.
 Copy the webhook secret to the example.env file.

-Go to your Netlify deploy, and import the .env (really copy-paste).

 Deploy the site.
 (You have to do this any time you change environment variables.)